cdsmith/HMock/README.md

 HMock to delegate to a lightweight fake.
 Not only does this avoid defining a new type for each fake instance, but you can also easily inject errors and other unusual behavior as exceptions to the fake implementation.

+### Composable mocking primitives

+HMock's expectations expand on the ideas from Svenningsson, et al. in [An Expressive Semantics of Mocking](https://link.springer.com/content/pdf/10.1007%2F978-3-642-54804-8_27.pdf).
+The key idea is to offer compositional primitives.
+Anything you can do to a single call, you can also do to an entire sequence of calls.
+You can express repeated sequences of calls, choice between two options, etc.  Because the core mocking language is more expressive, you're less likely to need to stub out to secondary mechanisms, such as recording calls and asserting about them later, the way you may be used to in other languages, and this also makes your tests more composable.

 ### Reusable mocks